yashranaway/gumroad/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the [Gumroad Community License](LICENSE.md).
+By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).